Alcohol and Short-Term Harm

 If someone has drunk too much alcohol, it is important to stay with them and not to leave them alone.
 If their condition gets worse or they lose consciousness, it is important to know what to do and seek medical attention quickly (call 000).

-The Australian Guidelines to Reduce Health Risks from Drinking Alcohol recommend for healthy adult men and women, drinking no more than four standard drinks on a single occasion to reduce the risk of alcohol-related injury arising from that occasion.
+The National Health and Medical Research Council recommend healthy adult men and women drink no more than 4 standard drinks on a single occasion to reduce the risk of alcohol-related injury.
 1

 With every drink, the risk of accidents and/or injury increase for the person drinking and others around them.
 Alcohol increases the likelihood of: